amora197/dna-proto-workflow/README.md

 <img src="https://divingintogeneticsandgenomics.rbind.io/img/snakemake.png" alt="Girl in a jacket" width="200" height="150">

+Further documentation can be found online by clicking the following [Read-the-Docs Mutant-Analysis-Workflow Documentation](https://dna-proto-workflow.readthedocs.io/en/latest/) or by copy/pasting the following link: https://dna-proto-workflow.readthedocs.io/en/latest/.

 This Snakemake workflow is for analysing genome re-sequencing experiments.
 It features 2 modes.
 The **de-novo** mode is used to confirm sample relationships from the raw sequencing reads with [kwip](https://github.com/kdmurray91/kWIP) and [mash](https://github.com/marbl/Mash).
 The **varcall** mode performs read alignments to one or several reference genomes followed by variant detection.
 Read alignments can be performed with [bwa](http://bio-bwa.sourceforge.net/bwa.shtml) and/or [NextGenMap](https://github.com/Cibiv/NextGenMap/wiki) and  variant calling with [Freebayes](https://github.com/ekg/freebayes) and/or [bcftools mpileup](https://samtools.github.io/bcftools/howtos/variant-calling.html).
 These tools are currently [the best performing tools](https://link.springer.com/article/10.1186/s12859-020-03704-1) when re-sequencing large plant genomes.
 Between read alignment and variant calling, PCR duplicates are flagged with [samtools markdup](http://www.htslib.org/doc/samtools-markdup.html) and indels realigned with [abra2](https://github.com/mozack/abra2).
 If a genome annotation is available, variants are annotated with [snpEff](https://pcingola.github.io/SnpEff/).